-Area recreation includes hiking, horseback riding, mountain biking, geocaching, hunting, fishing, cross country skiing, snowshoeing and the Robson Valley is renowned for world-class snowmobiling and heli-skiing.
-The Ancient Forest, with 1,000+ year old cedars and the Morkill River Falls, are just 50 minutes away from the main ranch house.
+Area recreation includes hiking, horseback riding, mountain biking, geocaching, hunting, fishing, cross-country skiing, snowshoeing and the Robson Valley is renowned for world-class snowmobiling and heli-skiing.
+The Ancient Forest, with 1,000+ year old cedars and the Morkill River Falls are just 50 minutes away from the main ranch house.
 The tourism and hunting possibilities are endless, and the abundance of wildlife and scenery are breathtaking.
 This is the ideal country getaway with excellent income generating potential.

-2,530 ft2 this is a pioneer style home with great river and mountain views.
-6 bedrooms, 2.5 bathrooms, spacious living room with vaulted ceiling and kitchen with maple cabinets.
+2,530 ft2, 5 bedroom, 2.5 bath ranch home with great river and mountain views.
+Spacious open living room with vaulted ceiling and kitchen with maple cabinets.

 All deeded land is in the ALR.
-Zoning to be confirmed.

-Call Rich for list of legal descriptions.
+11 titles of deeded land call Rich for list of legal descriptions.